StockSharp/AlgoTrading/Designer/Gallery/Schemas/Ttm_Squeeze/README.md

 - **Long entry**: The band width is above its value on the previous candle, that previous value was at or below the squeeze level, the RSI is above 50, and the position is flat.
 The buy order opens a long of one lot.
 - **Short entry**: The band width is above its value on the previous candle, that previous value was at or below the squeeze level, the RSI is below 50, and the position is flat.
 The sell order opens a short of one lot.
 - **Exit**: A long is closed when the close drops below the lower Bollinger band, a short when the close climbs above the upper band: the breakout failed and went the other way.
-Both exits run in close-position mode; the original strategy has no stop-loss or take-profit either.
+Both exits run in close-position mode, with no stop loss or take profit.

 ## Parameters